 The recruitment process for the grad program hasn’t been disclosed and may vary depending on the business area.
 However, it is presumably similar to that for the vacation program.
 Those wanting a vacation program placement make an online application, do online aptitude testing and an “online video Interview” then take part in a formal panel interview.
 Given it is the mining industry, applicants should also be prepared for thorough vetting.
 This may include reference checks, qualification checks, right to work checks, background checks, fitness to work, as well as drug and alcohol testing.

 Those doing the two-year program are provided with “structured on the job training, guided learning plans and leadership mentoring”.
-They do three eight-month-long rotations with “placements in various roles, projects or operating companies within the group”.
+They do two 12-month rotations with “placements across various roles and projects”.
 They are exposed to industry leaders, work in “challenging, diverse and inclusive environments” and can expect to experience significant “technical, professional and personal growth”.

 Thiess is “committed to attracting the best in the business”.
 This suggests it offers the kind of salary and benefits packages attractive to those with plenty of options.
 The company also puts a lot of money into providing quality accommodation, facilities and food to those based on its mine sites.

 Thiess is big on promoting internally and invests heavily “to build our employees’ capabilities and help establish talent pipelines throughout the business”.

 If you show potential, you can expect to be encouraged to enrol in one of the company’s leadership programs.
 These programs cover “key areas such as team management, change leadership, personal development, long-term strategic planning and corporate social responsibility”.